Liability in Bus Accidents

 - Individual motorists, if it is determined an accident was caused by another vehicle

 Bus Accident?
-Call our California Personal Injury Attorneys
+Call Our Experienced Attorneys

 Lara Law Firm has been committed to protecting passengers from negligence for decades.
 As a respected member of the community, our attorney is known for his compassionate approach to each case and will work tirelessly to secure your rights.